Welcome to the North: Background

 The Music released their self-titled debut studio album in September 2002, which peaked at number four on the UK Albums Chart.
 It was lauded by critics and went on to sell over 500,000 copies worldwide, one fifth of which was sold in the United Kingdom.
 All three of its singles reached the top 30 of the UK Singles Chart, with "Take the Long Road and Walk It" peaking the highest at number 14.
 This success prompted Capitol Records to issue the album in the United States in early 2003.
 The Music toured across this territory with Coldplay; by June 2003, they returned to the UK to start writing material for their next album.
 The band took a three-month break at the end of 2003.
 In January 2004, they were recorded their second album at Soundworks in Leeds.
 They paused recording to perform at the NME Awards on London, during which, they played four new songs; sessions continued into February 2004.

-They had came up with six songs by this point, and told to go to Atlanta, Georgia in the US to finish writing material, as well as record it.
+They had come up with six songs by this point, and told to go to Atlanta, Georgia in the US to finish writing material, as well as record it.
 Harvey's grandmother was ill at the time; the decision to go to Atlanta "sound[ed] nice, but not when you’ve been on tour for two years".
 They recorded at Southern Tracks Recording over the course of eight weeks in March and April 2004.
 Brendan O'Brien acted as the producer, with Nick DiDia handling recording.
 Karl Egsieker and Phil Martin served as second and additional engineer, respectively.
 The band chose O'Brien for his ability at capturing hard rock acts well in the studio, such as his past work with Pearl Jam, Red Hot Chili Peppers and Stone Temple Pilots, which was hoped to further the band's success at US radio stations.
 He mixed the recordings at the studio, before they were mastered by Bob Ludwig at Gateway Mastering in Portland, Maine.